kinesin-ca/daggyr/README.md

 DaggyR
+==

 Description
 ==

 DaggyR is a work orchestration framework for running workflows modeled as directed, acyclic graphs (DAGs).
-These are quite useful when modeling data ingestion / processing pipelines.
+These are quite useful for all kinds of work flows, especially Fetch, Extract, Transform, Load (FETL) workloads.

 Below is an example workflow where data are pulled from three sources (A, B, C), some work is done on them, and a report is generated.

-Each step depends on the success of its upstream dependencies, e.g. `Derive_Data_AB` can't run until `Transform_A` and `Transform_B` have completed successfully.
+Each step depends on the success of its upstream dependencies, e.g.
+`Derive_Data_AB` can't run until `Transform_A` and `Transform_B` have
+completed successfully.

 ```mermaid
 graph LR